Rangers vs. Blues: Lineups, storylines with Artemi Panarin ‘under the weather’

 Photo courtesy Hartford Wolf Pack

-After a slow start this season, which led to plenty of Othmann trade rumors, the 22-year-old forward has five points (four goals, one assist) in his past seven games with Hartford.
+After a slow start this season that led to plenty of Othmann trade rumors, the 22-year-old forward has five points (four goals, one assist) in his past seven games with Hartford.

 “The last two or three weeks it’s been trending upwards,” he explained after the morning skate.
 “I feel like I’ve been playing pretty good hockey in Hartford and getting good feedback from the top of the organization to the bottom.”

-There’s no indication where Perreault slots in Thursday, though a top-six role is likely, whether Panarin plays or not.
-Perreault practiced with the second power-play unit Thursday morning, as well.
+There’s no indication where Perreault slots in Thursday, though a top-six role is likely — whether Panarin plays or not.
+Perreault also practiced with the second power-play unit at the morning skate.

 2. Hit parade

-Nathan Walker leads the Blues with 95 hits, and averages a whopping 18.05 hits per 60 minutes.
-Dylan Holloway has 91 hits for the Blues.
-However, each of these rugged forwards won’t play Thursday.
-Walker remains out longer-term with an upper-body injury, and Holloway injured his ankle a few days and won’t be evaluated again for six weeks.
+Nathan Walker leads the Blues with 95 hits and averages a whopping 18.05 hits per 60 minutes.
+Dylan Holloway is second on the team with 91 hits.
+Neither of these rugged forwards will play Thursday.
+Walker remains out longer-term with an upper-body injury; Holloway injured his ankle a few days ago and won’t be evaluated again for six weeks.

 3. Did you see the red Fox?

 This won’t help the Rangers against the Blues, but it’s certainly good news that Adam Fox took part in the morning skate, albeit wearing a red no-contact jersey.
-He remains on LTIR with an upper-body injury, and misses his ninth game Thursday.
-The Rangers could activate Fox ahead of their game Sunday against the Nashville Predators, but that remains to be seen.
+He remains on LTIR with an upper-body injury, and will miss his ninth game Thursday.

 New York is 3-3-2 since Fox sustained his injury in a 4-1 loss to the Tampa Bay Lightning on Nov.
 29. Without Fox quarterbacking their top power-play unit, the Rangers are 2-for-21 with the man advantage.
 The second unit scored one of those power-play goals and the other was a 4-on-3 score in overtime.
 The five-forward PP1 unit is without a power-play goal.